 TuffBlock should be installed on stable undisturbed grade surface with well draining sub grade material.
 If your soil is consistently wet and gets flooded you would need to ensure you prepare the ground by introducing drainage which could be done via gravel or additional drainage to remove the flooding.
 If the ground is particularly unstable we would recommend increasing the number of TuffBlocks supporting the structure.

-Contact your local council to confirm requirements regulations and permitted sizes vary by region.
+Contact your local county to confirm requirements regulations and permitted sizes vary by region.
 If in a bushfire prone area you may need to factor in specific requirements to meet regulations.